 Other brands Chris has worked with include Blue Bunny Ice Cream, Busch Entertainment – Sea World, Car-X Mufflers, Commerce Bank, ConAgra – Country Pride Chicken, General Mills – Golden Grahams and Betty Crocker, LG Electronics, McDonald's, Mueller's Pasta, Nestle Morsels, Payless Shoes, Pearle Vision, Ruby Tuesday, Sprint, SunCom Wireless, Talman Home Federal, Tops Markets and WGN Radio.
 Raise a glass to Chris the next time you do a six-pack workout with Corona.

 Nicole started out slinging milkshakes and slushes as a carhop at Sonic.
-Years later — long after hanging up the rollerskates — she would once again work with Sonic to help develop their Limeades for Learning program.
+Years later, she would once again work with Sonic to help develop their national Limeades for Learning program.

-It was her passion for marketing — and for helping others — that brought her all the way from delivering drinks to assisting a program that funds teachers and their projects all throughout the nation.
-In the course of that journey, Nicole has developed quite an impressive set of skills.
+In the course of her journey, Nicole has developed quite an impressive set of skills.
 Her expertise includes public relations, digital strategy, consumer experience and events, and brand management.
 She has led successful campaigns for Casey's General Stores, Helzberg, Indigo Wild, March of Dimes, Sonic Drive-In, Sprint, LG and Westlake Ace Hardware.
 When she's not busy doing everything she can to make a positive impact for our clients, you can find her at her favorite place — home — where she spends her time gardening, cooking and enjoying life with her family.

 What do Blue Man Group, The Museum of Science and Industry, and Reebok have in common?
 Seemingly nothing, except for George Bird.
 George was the brains behind the Making Waves tour, the world-famous Genetics: Decoding Life exhibit, Reebok Pump technology and too many more wins to mention.